On-Page Optimization – A Beginner’s Guide

 On-Page Optimization Guide Wrap-Up

-That’s about it for our guide on on-page SEO techniques.
+That’s about it for our guide to on-page SEO.
 Remember that getting the “core” section correct is absolutely crucial and about 90% of the on-site optimization battle.

 On-page SEO is the foundation for ranking your pages on Google.
 They are what you will be building upon for the rest of your off-page SEO work, so we recommend getting the basics down and following best practices.

-Now that you’ve finished this tutorial, you know exactly what we do to optimize the on-page of the vast majority of sites we rank in the top of the results.
+Now that you’ve finished this guide, you know exactly what we do to optimize the on-page of the vast majority of sites we rank in the top of the results.

 If you have any questions or comments, let us know below.